Romeo and Juliet (projected opera)

 In London the duet was premiered at a concert in the Queen's Hall on 16/28 October 1899, conducted by Henry Wood, with soloists Lillian Blauvelt, May Williamson, and Ellison van Hoose.

-In 1895 Pyotr Jurgenson published Sergey Taneyev's completion, in full score and vocal-piano arrangement , and both versions were included in volume 62 of Tchaikovsky's Complete Collected Works (1948), edited by Ivan Shishov.
+In 1895 Pyotr Jurgenson published Sergey Taneyev's completion, in full score and vocal-piano reduction , and both versions were included in volume 62 of Tchaikovsky's Complete Collected Works (1948), edited by Ivan Shishov.

-Tchaikovsky's sketches are preserved in the Klin House-Museum Archive (a1, No. 118.
-The manuscript of Sergey Taneyev's completion is held by the Glinka National Museum Consortium of Musical Culture in Moscow (ф.
+Tchaikovsky's sketches are preserved in the Klin House-Museum Archive (a1, No. 118).
+The manuscript of Sergey Taneyev's completion is held by the Russian National Museum of Music in Moscow (ф.
 85, No. 37).

 - See also the overture-fantasia Romeo and Juliet.